-The U.S. state of Utah is home to several national parks with Zion National Park being the first established.
-Similar to its neighbors, Bryce Canyon and Arches, Zion is well known for the beautiful red and white sandstone rocks that encompass it.
+The U.S. state of Utah is home to several national parks which Zion National Park is the first to be established.
+Similar to its neighbors, Bryce Canyon, and Arches, Zion is wellknown for the beautiful red and white sandstone rocks that encompass it.
 The park is 229 square miles and houses 75 different mammals, 289 different species of birds, and numerous reptiles.
 The park provides visitors with a glimpse at four different life zones including coniferous, riparian, desert and woodland.

-Zion National Park is also a great place to learn of the history of Mormon pioneers that settled the area.
-There are several ranger led activities and the park has different museums where teachers can bring their classes to learn.
+Zion National Park is also a great place to learn about the history of Mormon pioneers that settled the area.
+There are several rangerled activities and the park has different museums where teachers can bring their classes to learn.

 With millions of visitors a year, the park has become a big attraction to people all over the world.
 Zion National Park lodging in Springdale gives visitors not only a close stay to the park, but also provides several different places to dine and explore even within the town.